IBM/IBM-Z-zOS/SMF-Tools/SMF84Formatter/readme.md

         ```
     2. From the command line, issue the `make` command.
 Verify that the compilation completed successfully.

-3. Collect the SMF data to be formatted - [example using `IFASMFDP`](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.ieag200/rundump.htm) using `IFASMFDP`
+3. Collect the SMF data to be formatted - [example using `IFASMFDP`](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.ieag200/rundump.htm)

 4. Customize the provided SMF84FMT job.
     1. Ensure the JOB card meets standards for your installation.